 So I went straight for Contena.
 If you aren't familiar, Contena is an academy, job board, and coaching service all mixed into one.

-The thing about Contena is that it's useful and costly.
+The thing about Contena is that it's useful but costly.
 Like really costly.

-Although having a coach is amazing, it definitely didn't justify the cost.
+Although having a coach was beneficial, it definitely didn't justify the cost.
 The job board was a quick resource, but everything could be found elsewhere if you want to put the time into it.
-Keep in mind, taking the time means finding work for free.
+Keep in mind, taking the time means finding the work for free.

 The worst part of applying to jobs was competing.